 The Brussels Artist-Run Network was founded in 2020 to connect artists, art workers, and artist-run initiatives in Brussels.
-Operating without a structure of formal membership the network in principle includes all artists and initiatives in Brussels who engage with its resources and events.
+Operating without a structure of formal membership, the network in principle includes all artists and initiatives in Brussels who engage with its resources and events.
 The Brussels artist-run scene is a rich, wild, diverse and hyperactive universe that isn’t always easy to navigate – even for those who are part of it.
-From the start the Brussels Artist-Run telegram group has been a central forum to find out what events are going on, to ask questions and come up with answers, to offer and find workspace, housing, jobs, residencies, to ask the community for help, etc. At the moment it has around 1200 members and continues growing rapidly.
-A monthly newsletter goes out to 144 independent initiatives and a wealth of individuals.
+From the start, the Brussels Artist-Run telegram group has been a central forum to find out what events are going on, to ask questions and come up with answers, to offer and find workspace, housing, jobs, residencies, to ask the community for help, etc. At the moment it has around 1400 members of all artistic disciplines, and continues growing rapidly.
+A monthly newsletter goes out to 144 independent artist-run and curator-run initiatives and a wealth of individuals.

-The ‘BARN Core Team’ facilitates dynamics on this broad network, working for a culture of solidarity and empowerment by focusing on three key areas:
+The ‘BARN Core Team’ facilitates dynamics on this broad network, working for a culture of solidarity and empowerment by focusing on four key areas: Sharing information and resources, Community building, Research, and Advocacy.

 1. Sharing information and resources